 Georgia Maheras, private market policy manager at Health Care for All, said Massachusetts policymakers don’t have enough information about the gift ban’s effect to start making changes.
 She said research has shown that medical device and prescription drug companies spend nearly double on marketing what they spend on research and development in the U.S.

 “We feel for the restaurant industry and the revenue loss that they’ve had,” she said.
 “We can’t be taking steps that reverse our cost containment.”

 During the Senate’s May 27 debate on the proposal, the sponsor, Sen. Anthony Petruccelli, said some restaurants lost 25 percent to 30 percent of their function business.
-Petruccelli told the News Service July 6 that many restaurants had invested in technology to host functions.
+Petruccelli told the News Service July 6 that many restaurants with menu engineering software had invested in technology to host functions.

 During debate, Sen. Richard Moore, co-chair of the Health Care Financing Committee, led opposition to the proposal, saying it would “gut” efforts to control health care costs.